Nationals vs. Blue Jays Player Props Betting Odds

 Meneses Stats

-- Meneses has picked up at least one hit in four straight games.
-During his last five outings he is batting .238 with two doubles and four RBI.
+- Meneses enters this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .333 with three doubles and seven RBI.

 Meneses Recent Games